 - We advise you to exercise normal safety precautions in Ghana.
-Exercise common sense and look out for suspicious behaviour, as you would in Australia.
+You should exercise common sense and look out for suspicious behaviour, as you would in Australia.

-- You should avoid all political rallies, protests, demonstrations and exercise caution at large public gatherings, as they may become violent.
+- Avoid all political rallies, protests, demonstrations and exercise caution at large public gatherings, as they may become violent.

 - We advise you to exercise a high degree of caution around Bawku in the Upper East region, Tamale municipality, Yendi district and the area around Bimbilla in northern Ghana because of the possibility of outbreaks of violence over disputes within or between local ethnic groups.

 - See Travel Smart for general advice for all travellers.

 - organise comprehensive travel insurance and check what circumstances and activities are not covered by your policy

 - register your travel and contact details , so we can contact you in an emergency

 - subscribe to this travel advice to receive free email updates each time it's reissued

 - follow us on Facebook and Twitter .

 Australians require a visa to travel to Ghana.
 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest High Commission of Ghana or visit their website for the most up-to-date information.